Home

 By Rigorous Resources for High School English

-This 135-page EDITABLE unit has everything you'll need for profoundly stimulating lessons on Willa Cather's My Ántonia!!
+This 200-page EDITABLE curriculum has everything you'll need to deliver profoundly stimulating lessons on Tommy Orange's There There!
 Invite your class to engage in student-driven discussions without compromising on intellectual rigor.
-The pre-reading handouts, discussion questions, daily quizzes, and analytical writing assignment will challenge your students to dig beneath the surface of the text and generate profound interpretive insights!!
+The discussion questions, daily quizzes, literary device exercise, creative writing assignment, and analytical writing assignment will challenge your students to dig beneath the surface of the text and generate profound interpretive insights!

 Hold your students accountable for completing the nightly homework by beginning every class with a quick vocabulary and reading quiz.
 Facilitate dynamic discussions that motivate students to become attached to the thrill generating shared knowledge.
-Challenge students to explicate textual details using a wide range of interpretive lenses: historicist, psychoanalytic, feminist, etc. Inspire students to arrive at a whole new depth of insight!!
+Challenge students to explicate textual details using a wide range of interpretive lenses: formalist, psychoanalytic, feminist, etc. Inspire students to arrive at a whole new depth of insight!

-Here are some highlights from the 135-page editable curriculum:
+Here are some highlights from the 200-page editable curriculum:

-• Vocabulary Lists: Lists of 10-12 vocabulary words for every section of the novel, complete with definitions and sample sentences with the words as used in My Ántonia.
-A total of over 120 SAT-worthy words.
+• Vocabulary Lists: Lists of 10 vocabulary words for each of the novel's 12 sections, complete with definitions and sample sentences with the words as used in There There.
+A total of 120 SAT-worthy words.
 (12 pages)

-• Vocabulary & Reading Quizzes: Quizzes with 10 questions per reading assignment.
-Build students’ vocabularies while holding them accountable for the nightly reading homework.
-Each quiz contains 7 questions on vocabulary words plus another 3 questions on reading comprehension.
+• Reading & Vocabulary Quizzes: Daily quizzes with 10 questions on the nightly reading homework plus another 10 questions on the vocabulary words.
+If you choose not to have your students study vocabulary, you can still use the portion of the quiz devoted to reading comprehension.
 Grading these quizzes is simple and quick.
-They’re an easy way to log 12 grades into your gradebook.
+They’re an easy way to log 12 to 24 grades into your gradebook.
 Answer keys included.
-(24 pages)
+(48 pages)

-• Literary Devices Quiz: This quiz challenges students to identify the literary devices used in fifteen quotations from My Ántonia.
-The literary devices include metaphor, simile, personification, hyperbole, allusion, onomatopoeia, and more.
-This bundle also features a glossary with definitions of the literary devices as well as examples of how each device is used in Cather's novel — so you can review the devices with students before they tackle the worksheet.
-The worksheet can be used either as a quiz or as a fun refresher.
+• Figurative Language Quiz: This quiz challenges students to identify the types of figurative language used in thirty quotations from There There.
+The literary devices include metaphor, simile, symbolism, paradox, allusion, and foreshadowing.
+This bundle also features a glossary with definitions of each type of figurative language as well as examples of how each type is used in Tommy Orange's novel — so you can review them with students before they tackle the quiz.
+The quiz can be used either as a graded assessment or as a fun refresher worksheet.
 Answer key included.
-(3 pages)
+(5 pages)

-• FRQ3 Practice Essay: Designed for AP Lit teachers, this in-class practice essay will allow students to rehearse the "FRQ3" essay from the AP Literature and Composition Exam.
-The assignment asks students to write a 40-minute in-class essay in response to one amongst three recent Q3 prompts that featured My Antonia as one of the recommended works of literary merit.
+• Q3 Practice Essay: Designed for teachers of AP Literature, this in-class practice essay will allow students to rehearse the "Q3" essay from the AP Literature and Composition Exam.
+The assignment asks students to write a 40-minute in-class essay in response to one amongst three recent Q3 prompts for which There There would work great as a work of literary merit.
 (5 pages)

-• Analytical Writing Assignment: Challenge students to take their interpretations one step further by writing an analytical paper on Willa Cather's wonderfully complex novel.
-Let students choose from one of eight profoundly thought-provoking sample topics — or invite them to develop a similar topic of their own.
+• Analytical Writing Assignment: Challenge students to take their interpretations one step further by writing an analytical paper on Tommy Orange's There There.
+Let students choose from one of 5 thought-provoking sample topics — or invite them to develop a similar topic of their own.
 Rubric included.
 (4 pages)

-The entire 135-page unit will come to you in two separate formats: Word Doc *and* PDF.
-Because the Word doc is fully editable, you'll be able to CUSTOMIZE the materials to suit your teaching style and/or the skill levels of your students — year after year!
-If you don't have Microsoft Word, you'll still be able to access the entire unit as a PDF — which is easy to navigate and quick to print!
+This resource packet will come to you in two different formats: Word docs *and* PDFs.
+Because the Word docs are editable, you'll be able to customize the materials to suit your teaching style and/or your students' skill levels — year after year!
+If you don't have Microsoft Word, you'll still be able to access the entire unit as PDF files, which are easy to navigate and quick to print!

 Happy teaching!